Bhairab Naach

-Bhairab Pyankhan.
-"Bhairava's Dance" is an ancient masked dance performed by Newar community in the Pokhara Valley of Nepal as part of the Bhairab Jatra festival and named after Bhairab Bhairava, an aspect of Shiva.
+Bhaila Pyankhan, or "Bhairava's Dance" is a traditional masked dance performed by Newar community in the Pokhara Valley of Nepal as part of the Bhairab Jatra festival and named after Bhairab, an aspect of Shiva.

 History

-It was originated in Bhaktapur and brought to Pokhara while migrating.
-Although it was performed every 12 years in Bhaktapur, it is performed every 6 years in pokhara valley to better fulfill its cultural role.
+The Bhairab Naach originated in Bhaktapur and was brought to Pokhara by migrating Newars.
+Although it was performed every 12 years in Bhaktapur, it is performed every 6 years in Pokhara Valley to maintain its cultural significance.